 SAT and ACT: Ten Day-of Tips

-You’ve done so much hard work to get here: from deciding between the Digital SAT and the ACT, to hammering out your testing timeline, to calculating how long to study for your test of choice, to plugging away at your test prep one hour at a time.
-And now, after months of putting that nose to the grindstone, you’re about to actually sit for the test!
+The road to get to this point has been long: from choosing between the Digital SAT and the ACT, to firming up your testing timeline, to calculating how long to study for your test of choice, to chipping away at your test prep one hour at a time.
+And now, after months of putting that in the elbow grease, you’re about to actually sit for the test!

-It’s a thrilling feeling!
-And also (for some students)….a WAY scary one!
+It’s an exciting feeling!
+And also (for some students)….a VERY scary one!

-That fearful feeling doesn’t have to last, though.
-Because you’re about to get a no-nonsense gameplan from someone with a dozen years’ worth of experience calming down freaked-out test-takers like yourself.
+That pit-in-your-stomach sensation doesn’t have to last, though.
+Because you’re about to get a proven gameplan from someone with over fifteen years’ worth of experience in calming down anxious test-takers like yourself.
 It’s my whole job to help high schoolers perform on Test Day and reach or even exceed their Target Scores…and ultimately get accepted into their top-pick colleges.
 What I’m going to show you today is exactly what to do the morning of your ACT or SAT to get rid of the test-day jitters, stay calm and collected, and ultimately get your highest score possible!
 Ready?

 Article Contents